 This is the power supply input capacitor.
 In both the old and the new Shiga, it is among the most influential parts in the entire transport, although the degree of the influence depends on your power supply arrangements (separate regulator lines will take some of its duties and sonic importance).

-The following comments are mainly based on my own, extensive listening sessions, based on a test Shiga with a single 8V PSU.
+The following comments are mainly based on my own, extensive listening sessions, done on a JVC Shiga with a single 8V PSU.

 Firstly, the optimal value for this capacitor appears to be 47uF.
 Lower values generally result in diminished bass response, although in other respects as low as 10uF works well.
 One can also omit this capacitor entirely - this has the peculiar effect of perfectly natural tonality, but with very high loss of detail.
 Values higher than 68uF appear to cause bass sluggishness problems, although I have not tested very many such capacitors.